nouhoum/ansible-ec2-play/README.md

     # Wait for the command to complete before returning.
     bin/ec2Create -w scalaCoursesPlay scalaCourses t1.micro ami-4b143122 playServers
     bin/provisionPlay

+Each time you run `provisionPostgres` or `provisionPlay` all of the servers mentioned in `hosts.ini` are reprovisioned.
+Provisioning only needs to be done once, so the `ec2Create` bash script causes the contents of `hosts.ini` to be replaced by new server's domain name in the appropriate sections of that file.

 ## References
 * [The original source which inspired most of these Ansible scripts](https://github.com/phred/5minbootstrap)